Transformers Learn Low Sensitivity Functions: Investigations and Implications: Implications of Low Sensitivity Bias

-\bvedit{We saw in \cref{sec:expts-vision} that transformers learn lower sensitivity functions than CNNs.
+We saw in \cref{sec:expts-vision} that transformers learn lower sensitivity functions than CNNs.
 In this section, we first compare the test performance of these models on the CIFAR-10-C dataset and show that transformers are more robust than CNNs.
 Next, we add a regularization term while training the transformer, to encourage lower sensitivity.
-The results imply that lower sensitivity leads to improved robustness.
-Additionally, we explore the connection between sensitivity and the flatness of the minima.
-Our results imply that lower sensitivity leads to flatter minima.}
+The results demonstrate that lower sensitivity leads to improved robustness.
+We then explore the connection between sensitivity and the flatness of the minima.
+Our results show that lower sensitivity leads to flatter minima.
+Finally, we examine if sensitivity can be used to understand the training dynamics of transformers, where we find sensitivity to be a suitable progress measure for certain grokking instances.